vtrev/GitFlowPractise/README.md

 ## Release

 Once all the features have been finished, one person should make a release `v1.1.0` using Git Flow workflow.
-Make

 ## Discussion topics